Poem of the Week, by W. B. Yeats

-This was back in the days of dial-up modems with their squealy screechy sounds.
-The first line of the first review of my first novel came shimmering up on that clunky old computer screen: “First time novelist tries but fails to move or matter.”
+This was back in the days of screechy dial-up modems.
+The first line of the first review of my first novel came shimmering up on my clunky old computer screen: “First time novelist tries but fails to move or matter.”

 I sat staring at the screen, my little kids looking at me silent and troubled, knowing something was wrong.
 I turned to them and smiled.
 I laughed about the review, pretended I didn’t care.
 But the photo above is what I typed into my journal that night.

-This is not a story about a writer who got a bad review – all writers get bad reviews.
-Nor is it a story about a plucky young woman whose novel went on to win a bunch of awards so haha.
+This is not a story about a writer who got a bad review – all writers get bad reviews (especially from the un-bylined Kirkus).
+Nor is it a story about a plucky young woman whose novels went on to win a bunch of awards so haha.
 It’s a tiny story that stands in for a much larger story of casual, ongoing cruelty in a world in which those two words –or matter–should never be written by a human being about another human being.

 He Wishes for the Cloths of Heaven, by William Butler Yeats